horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/bitcoin/what-do-bip44-bip49-bip84-mean-in-bitcoin.md

 Segwit Addresses:

-A more recent address format, referred to as BIP49 format, usually starts with a number "3".
+A more recent address format, referred to as BIP49 format, usually starts with the number "3".
 Supported by many newer wallet apps.

 Sending a payment from a wallet that operates with funds received to SegWit addresses is cheaper when compared to legacy addresses.

 Native-Segwit Addresses

-The newest address format, referred to as BIP84 format, and the cheapest to work with when it comes to transacting on the Bitcoin network.
+The newest address format referred to as BIP84 format, and the cheapest to work with when it comes to transacting on the Bitcoin network.
 The bech32 address format starts with "bc1".

 An easy way to find out which format the wallet supports is to open the wallet app and check the first few symbols of the address for receiving Bitcoin.

-On a practical level, apart from the difference in transaction fees there is just one thing to keep in mind.
+On a practical level, apart from the difference in transaction fees, there is just one thing to keep in mind.
 Knowing the address format is also needed when restoring a Bitcoin wallet in some wallet app.

 Unstoppable wallet is able to both create and restore wallets operating in any of the three available address formats.